Home Value

 Why appraisal matters

-The lender is lending against the property, not just against your income.
+The lender is lending against the property itself, so its value matters as much as your income does.
+A licensed appraiser visits the home, measures it, notes its condition and features, and compares it to recent sales of similar nearby properties to reach an opinion of market value.
 If the home appraises below the purchase price, the lender may reduce the approved loan amount and require you to bring in more cash or renegotiate with the seller.

 What happens if the appraisal comes in low